 1. Navigate to one of your pages where you've set up Demandbase Tag to be deployed.
-Right-click on the page and click on 'Inspect' in dropdown to open up Chrome's Developer Tools console (Chrome DevTools).
+Right-click on the page and click Inspect in the drop-down menu to open up Chrome's Developer Tools console (Chrome DevTools).

-2. Click on the 'Elements' tab, then press CTRL+F/Cmd+F to open up the search functionality (see blue box below).
+2. Click the Elements tab, then press CTRL+F/Cmd+F to open up the search functionality (see blue box below).
 The goal here is to locate the Demandbase Tag in the actual HTML.
-In the search bar, type 'scripts.demandbase.com' and press 'Enter' a few times until you reach a 3-line code snippet on the page similar to the one below.
-This code snippet should be exactly the same as the code snippet in your welcome URL.
+In the search bar, type 'scripts.demandbase.com' and press Enter a few times until you reach a 3-line code snippet on the page similar to the one below.
+This code snippet should be exactly the same as the code snippet on the Settings page in the ABM Platform.
+You access the Settings page by clicking the gear icon at the top of the Home page in the ABM Platform.
 If you DO NOT see this code snippet, then the deployment may not have been completed correctly.
-Please review the deployment steps for your integration in your welcome URL before contacting your Demandbase Campaign Architect or CSM for more assistance.
+Review the deployment steps for for your integration before contacting your Demandbase Campaign Architect or CSM for more assistance.

 3. After you've confirmed that Demandbase Tag is indeed in the page's HTML, you will now want to confirm that the API call to Demandbase is firing properly.
-To do this, you will want to click on the 'Network' tab at the top of Chrome DevTools.
+To do this, click the Network tab at the top of Chrome DevTools.
 Type 'ip.json' into the search bar (see blue box below) and then identify the code that is executing from 'XXXXXXXX.min.js' in the search results, where 'X' represents any letter in the alphabet.

 FOR ADVERTISING INTEGRATIONS ONLY: